simoninireland/epydemic/doc/glossary.rst

       be applied, while the event defines what happens.
 ALl loci are derived from the :class:`Locus` class.

+   network generator
+      A process that samples a class of random networks to create an instance.
+A typical example is the class of networks with Poisson degree distribution (the ER networks), defined by the order and mean degree of the network.

    posted event
       An :term:`event` posted for a definite future time.
 The :term:`process dynamics` will execute the posted events at the